nazmi/esp-buggy/src/DEMO.md

 }
 \enddot

-It was easier manage 6 sensors if they are connected to op-amp as this approach allowed calibration only using potetiometer instead of software.
-Since this was not available to us, we had to calibrate black and white level of the sensors.
+It was easier to manage 6 sensors if they are connected to op-amp as this approach allowed calibration only using potetiometer instead of software.
+Since this was not available to us, we had to calibrate the black and white level of the sensors.

-1. The **white level** was calibrated by placing **white card** under the sensors and toggling the sensors under **normal condition at fixed height from the sensors**. *Does VDD matter?* No, because reading was normalised,you can do whatever scaling you want as long as you confortable with it.
-Here, I choose saturation level of **10**.
+1. The **white level** was calibrated by placing **white card** under the sensors and toggling the sensors under **normal condition at fixed height from the sensors**. *Does VDD matter?* No, because reading was already normalised, you can do whatever scaling you want as long as you comfortable with it.
+Here, I choose a saturation level of **10**.

 	Recall that I had *raw uncalibrated data (white level)*
 	|S1|S2|S3|S4|S5|S6|